embell/xls-search/readme.md

 Setup
 -----
-To use, you'll need Ruby installed.
+To use, you need Ruby installed.

 Once you have Ruby, follow these steps for setup:
 1. Clone the project folder using git clone.
-2. Run 'bundle install' inside the folder if you're using Bundler.
-If not, run 'gem install ___' for each gem in the Gemfile
+2. Run _bundle install_ inside the folder if using Bundler.
+If not, run _gem install [name]_ for each gem in the Gemfile.

 How to use
 ----------